naronesty/java-import-functions/README.md

 Check the documentation for a copy-pastable functions list and descriptions of each function

-Um, I'm supposed to say stuff here... right?
+Um, I'm supposed to say more stuff here... right?

-"stuff"?
+"more stuff"?
 Ok good enough.